 There are mistakes you can make while searching for free boxes that could land you in hot water.
 Try to avoid these situations during your search:

-Meeting strangers in unsafe ways: You never want to meet a stranger from the internet without taking the proper precautions.
-Don’t share your address or agree to go to their home.
+• Meeting strangers in unsafe ways: Never share your address or agree to go to a stranger’s home.
 Agree on a neutral and public meeting place, such as a shopping mall parking lot.
 Bring a trusted friend with you, and always keep your cell phone on you.

 You may find you need additional discounted moving items after you’ve secured free or low-cost boxes.
-Consider the vendors below, which should cater to any budget.
+If you do end up buying moving boxes, consider the vendors below which should cater to any budget.

 • Freecycle: Freecycle is a nonprofit organization dedicated to keeping quality items out of landfills.
 It has built an extensive community network through which you can exchange items safely, as it has zero tolerance for scams and spam.